tib-baseball-softball/skylarks-next/README.md

-# Skylarks-FE-Next
+# Skylarks-Next
-New experimental frontend for the [website of the Berlin Skylarks Baseball & Softball Club](https://www.tib-baseball.de/).
+New experimental website/progressive web app for the [website of the Berlin Skylarks Baseball & Softball Club](https://www.tib-baseball.de/).
 Built with SvelteKit, Skeleton UI and Tailwind CSS.

 ## Concept / Background